sarah-antillia/ImageMask-Dataset-OCDC/README.md

 The testing and training folders contain image and mask png files for testing and training respectively.<br>

 <h3>3.
 Generate master dataset </h3>
-Please run the following commnad for Python script <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenetator.py</a> to generate images and masks jgp files.<br>
+Please move to <b> <b>ImageMask-Dataset-OCDC</b> direcotory, and run the following commnad for Python script <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenetator.py</a> to generate images and masks jgp files.<br>
 <pre>
 >python ImageMaskDatasetGenerator.py